moskalyk/some-name/README.md

 - message authors get grouped by random group of chat particpation, so an onchain author can have 1-N authors, and this index is stored securely in a cloudflare worker KV storage
 - session tickets pool over a signed in session to decide on group
 - limit chat size to 257, limit group based on moderator
+- gas obscurity -> less gas on network, more obfuscated onchain
+- user considered "is online" to be included in sessions -> work in progress numbers: 70% recency of time on chain (less max of 30 days) vs. 30% of total supply minted in chat to be included in others

-### 3. Native eth on base
+### 3. Native eth on arbitrum nova
-- use b3.fun to scale and pay for first group of users, so storage -> price is native to markets and available
+- use arbitrum nova to scale and pay for first group of users, so storage -> price is native to markets and available

 ### 4. Reputation weighting voting
 - high impact (80%) - feedback loop into pooled message grouping and tied in from group emojis